List of criminal organizations in DC Comics: Injustice Gang in other media

+Injustice Guild

+Injustice Incarnate

+Heroes and villains from across the multiverse assembled by Psycho-Pirate and duped into serving Darkseid.

 Injustice League

 The Injustice League are the antagonists of the Justice League.
 The Injustice League has been through three incarnations.

 The first incarnation was led by Agamemno and consisted of Lex Luthor, Black Manta, Catwoman, Chronos, Doctor Light, Felix Faust, Mister Element, Penguin, Sinestro, and Zoom.

-The second incarnation was the Injustice League International that consists of Cluemaster, Major Disaster, Clock King, Big Sir, Multi-Man, and the Mighty Bruce.
+The second incarnation was the Injustice League International, consisting of Cluemaster, Major Disaster, Clock King, Big Sir, Multi-Man, and the Mighty Bruce.
 Maxwell Lord turned this group into the Justice League Antarctica while adding G'nort and Scarlet Skier to the group.

 The third incarnation was the Injustice League International and was formed by Lex Luthor, Cheetah, and Joker.
-Its core membership consists of Cheshire, Deathstroke, Doctor Light, Fatality, Giganta, Gorilla Grodd, Killer Frost, Parasite, Poison Ivy, Shadow Thief, and Shaggy Man.
-Other known members are Black Manta, Clayface, Doctor Sivana, Double Dare, Effigy, Felix Faust, Girder, Hammer and Sickle, a Hyena, Iron Cross of the Aryan Brigade, Jewelee, Jinx, Key, Killer Croc, Lady Vic, Major Force, Magenta, Mammoth, Manticore, Metallo, Mister Terrible, Mirror Master, Monsieur Mallah, Mr. Freeze, Nocturna, Phobia, Prankster, Psimon, Queen Bee, Rag Doll, Riddler, Rock, Scarecrow, Shimmer, Shrapnel, Silver Monkey, Skorpio, Sonar, T.O.
-Morrow, Tar Pit, Toyman, Tremor of the Superior Five, Two-Face, and Warp.
+Its core membership consists of Cheshire, Deathstroke, Doctor Light, Fatality, Giganta, Gorilla Grodd, Killer Frost, Mr. Freeze, Parasite, Poison Ivy, Shadow Thief, and Shaggy Man.
+Other known members are Black Manta, Clayface, Doctor Sivana, Double Dare, Effigy, Felix Faust, Girder, Hammer and Sickle, an unidentified Hyena, Iron Cross of the Aryan Brigade, Jewelee, Jinx, Key, Killer Croc, Lady Vic, Major Force, Magenta, Mammoth, Manticore, Metallo, Mister Terrible, Mirror Master, Monsieur Mallah, Nocturna, Phobia, Prankster, Psimon, Queen Bee, Rag Doll, Riddler, Rock, Scarecrow, Shimmer, Shrapnel, Silver Monkey, Skorpio, Sonar, T. O. Morrow, Tar Pit, Toyman, Tremor of the Superior Five, Two-Face, and Warp.

 In 2011, "The New 52" rebooted the DC universe.
-During the "Forever Evil" storyline, Lex Luthor forms this version of the Injustice League to combat the Crime Syndicate of America.
+During the "Forever Evil" storyline, Lex Luthor forms a version of the Injustice League to combat the Crime Syndicate of America.
 It consists of Bizarro, Black Adam, Black Manta, Captain Cold, Catwoman, Deathstroke, and Sinestro.

+Other versions

+Blue Falcon and Dynomutt faced the Injustice League of America in the Dynomutt, Dog Wonder episode "The Injustice League of America".
+This version featured the Gimmick, Fishface, Worm, Lowbrow, Queen Hornet, and Superthug.
+The group later appeared in Scooby-Doo!
+Team-Up in the story "It Was a Dark and Gritty Knight...", where they were reunited by Manyfaces to combat Blue Falcon, Dynomutt, and Mystery, Inc. The Worm made a reference to the other Injustice League but, being supervillains, they did not care about copyright infringement.